 In February 2021, the Company entered into a loan and security agreement ("Revolving Credit Agreement") with a group of lenders with East West Bank, acting as administrative agent and collateral agent for the lenders.
 In connection with entering into the Revolving Credit Agreement, the Company repaid outstanding amounts of \$5.4 million and terminated the prior Loan and Security Agreement with Comerica Bank ("2015 Credit Agreement") that was initially entered into in May 2015.
 The 2015 Credit Agreement, as amended, provided for a revolving line with a credit extension of up to \$4.0 million and a Growth Capital A Line with a credit extension of up to \$6.0 million.
 The Revolving Credit Agreement provided for a revolving credit facility with an aggregate maximum principal amount of \$130.0 million and a letter of credit subfacility of \$20.0 million.
+In connection with entering into the Revolving Credit Agreement, the Company repaid outstanding amounts of \$5.4 million and terminated an existing loan agreement with Comerica Bank.

-In May 2021, the Company repaid \$63.2 million of debt outstanding under the Revolving Credit Agreement with a portion of the proceeds from the issuance and sale of the Convertible Notes.
+In May 2021, the Company repaid \$63.2 million of debt outstanding under the Revolving Credit Agreement with a portion of the proceeds from the issuance and sale of Convertible Notes.
 In June 2021, the Company terminated the Revolving Credit Agreement and was required to pay a fee equal to 1.00% of the amount of the outstanding revolving commitment.
 The Company also wrote-off issuance costs of \$0.7 million for a total loss on extinguishment of debt of \$2.0 million.
-These amounts were recorded in loss on extinguishment of debt in the statements of operations during the nine months ended September 30, 2021.
-Upon agreement with East West Bank and the other lenders to the Revolving Credit Agreement, the Company kept in place its outstanding letter of credit in the amount of \$12.0 million, which was cash collateralized.
+These amounts were recorded in loss on extinguishment of debt in the statements of operations during the year ended December 31, 2021.
+Upon agreement with East West Bank and the other lenders to the Revolving Credit Agreement, the Company kept in place its outstanding letter of credit in the amount of \$12.0 million, which is cash collateralized.
 In November 2021, East West Bank issued to us an additional letter of credit in the amount of \$0.5 million.
 All other obligations under the Revolving Credit Agreement have otherwise been terminated.